ARCHIVAL WORK == DEATH WORK: self-hosting a digital archive of family video8 tapes

 Unsurprisingly, her spirit is all over these tapes.
 Through my grandpa's gaze, we see her in various states of candor, reticence, domesticity, and play.
 After deciding to proceed with this as my final project for this course, it took a mountain of courage to finally interact with these materials and become an active participant in their digital preservation.

-I started by cataloging all the tapes in a spreadsheet, assigning unique identifiers, date ranges, transcribing any container annotations, and documenting other preservation actions.
-I then handed the tapes over to my dear friend and collaborator Jackie Foryste, who is Technical Director at TAPE Los Angeles (if you are in LA, hit them up!), a worker-owned non-profit dedicated to the preservation of tape-based media.
+I started by cataloging all the tapes in a spreadsheet, assigning unique identifiers, date ranges, transcribing any container notations, and documenting other preservation actions.
+I then handed the tapes over to my dear friend and collaborator Jackie Forsyte, who is Technical Director at TAPE Los Angeles, a worker-owned non-profit dedicated to the preservation of tape-based media (if you are in LA, hit them up!).
 She graciously completed the digital transfers and loaded my hard drive with high-quality preservation .mkv files and access .mp4 files.

-All you have to do is cd into the directory where the file lives and input the following script:
+All you have to do is input the following script in the terminal:

 DISPLAY= mplayer -quiet -vo caca /path/to/directory/input.mp4